celonis/content-cli/DOCUMENTATION.md

 link where you must authorize the **Content CLI** to be able to access the EMS environment on your behalf.

-With Client Credentials, you need to provide the credentials (Client ID, Client Secret) and Client Authentication Method configured for your OAuth client.
-You can create and configure an OAuth clients in the `Team Settings` section of your EMS account, under `Applications`.
+With Client Credentials, you need to provide the credentials (Client ID, Client Secret) configured for your OAuth client.
+You can create and configure an OAuth clients in the `Admin & Settings` section of your EMS account, under `Applications`.
-The OAuth client needs to have the following scopes configured: studio.spaces, studio.packages, studio.widgets, integration.data-models:read, integration.data-pools, transformation-center.kpis,
+The OAuth client needs to have the following scopes configured: studio, integration.data-pools, action-engine.projects.
-transformation-center.content:export.
-After creating an OAuth client, you can assign it different permissions based on how much power you want to give to the client owner.
+After creating an OAuth client, you should assign it the permissions necessary for the respective commands.

 ##### API Token